Watch an exclusive clip from Russell Crowe road-rage thriller 'Unhinged'

 - Read more: The best horror movies on Netflix right now

-Unhinged is set to be the first major film released in cinemas following the global coronavirus lockdown, with the release date moving from July 10 to July 31 in keeping with the US date.
+Unhinged is set to be the first major film released in cinemas following the global coronavirus lockdown, in US, UK, and Irish cinemas from July 31 – in time with the reopening of Cineworld and Vue branches as well as a number of independent venues.

 Watch the new clip here: